SS TARPON UNDERWATER

 The SS Tarpon lies 7.8 nautical miles offshore from Panama City, with its bow facing west, parallel to the shoreline.

-Accessible year-round and free of charge, the site is best explored via dive charters from local shops like Diver’s Den or Panama City Dive Center.
+The site is accessible year-round and free of charge.
+It's best explored via dive charters from local shops like Diver’s Den or Panama City Dive Center.

 Divers should be prepared for depths of 90–95 feet and variable visibility, which can turn murky after rain.